Satshabad/Songkick-Artist-Tracker/README.md

     # git clone git@github.com:Satshabad/Songkick-Artist-Tracker.git

-Or you can download the binary file AutoTracker.run and forget about the dependancies.

 ## Usage

 To track a bunch of artists all at once, **list them in a file**, one per line, and run: